Fall, 2001

 "Welcome back," a couple of the guys say, and everyone murmurs assent.

-"Stay clean," adds president Mike winsberry, the maintenance supervisor, at 42 their "elder statesman."
+"Stay clean," adds president Mike Winsberry, the maintenance supervisor, at 42 their "elder statesman."

 There is discussion of the condition of the house (the garage is a mess; three of the guys just rebuilt Winsberry's engine inside); getting new dead-bolts because Mark has the house key.
 Mattox talks about the presentations he has made at treatment centers, to recruit new members to Oxford Houses.
 He is supposed to be leaving to start a new Oxford House in Tacoma - experienced members are tapped to "seed" and lead new houses - but now that's in doubt; the, Tacoma landlord is asking too much money.